mitre/test-harness-interface/record-match-xml-example-01.md

-#record-match Message Example: XML
+# record-match Message Example: XML

-This example contains the minimum set of elements and attributes.
+This example contains the minimum set of elements expected in a record-match message.

 ```xml
 <Bundle xmlns="http://hl7.org/fhir">
   <id value="10bb101f-a121-4264-a920-67be9cb82c74"/>